Non-British personnel in the RAF during the Battle of Britain: Czechoslovakia

 Many of the Czechoslovak pilots had fled to France after Hitler's occupation of their country in March 1939 and had fought in the Armée de L'Air in the short Battle of France, gaining important combat experience.
 The rapid fall of France caused Czechoslovak soldiers and airmen to leave for Britain, where they established their own squadrons.
 (Note: Czechoslovak pilots in France shot down 78 enemy planes and with another 14 probables (12 percent of all the French victories during Battle of France).
 They paid for this success with the loss of 27 pilots killed, out of 135 who flew in France.)
 Nearly 90 Czechoslovak pilots flew in the Battle of Britain, with No. 310 and No. 312 (Czechoslovak) Squadrons, RAF, formed in the summer 1940 and operational during the battle.
 Some Czechs also served in other Fighter Command squadrons.
 Both Czechoslovak squadrons were equipped with Hurricanes.

 Czechoslovak fighters earned a reputation for aggressive aerial combat and for skills and bravery.
 Together with Czechoslovak pilots serving in other RAF units, a total of 86 (84 Czechs and 2 Slovaks) served, claiming almost 60 air kills.
 Nine pilots were killed.
 The top Czechoslovak ace was Sgt.
 Josef František, flying with No. 303 (Polish) Squadron, who claimed 17 confirmed kills, making him the highest scoring non-British pilot in the Battle of Britain.

-Czechoslovak forces were financed by Czechoslovak government-in-exile through a loan by Great Britain (Czechoslovak–British financial agreement).
+Czechoslovak forces were financed by the Czechoslovak government-in-exile through a loan by Great Britain (Czechoslovak–British financial agreement).